 - 1. Turn power to unit OFF.

 - 2. Start at the top access port.

 - Remove access cover.
-For units without Bag-In/Bag-Out: remove access cover by lifting latch handle and lifting cover to remove from yoke.
+For units with Bag-In/Bag-3.
+Out: remove access cover by lifting latch handle and lifting cover to remove from yoke.
 For units with Bag-In/Bag-Out: lift up access cover handle and while pushing in on cover, slide access cover to the side 1-inch to remove access cover.

-If the access cover clamp fails to operate smoothly, apply WD-40® to the riveted pivot points and to the clamp rod where it passes through the outside of the cover.
+If the access cover clamp fails to operate smoothly, apply WD-40[®] to the riveted pivot points and to the clamp rod where it passes through the outside of the cover.
 Wipe off overspray.

-4. Break the seal between the filter cartridge and the sealing surface.
+- 4. Break the seal between the filter cartridge and the sealing surface. - 5.
+Slide the filter out the access port along the suspension yoke and dispose of properly.